Rack of Lamb

 With Ratatouille and Fire-Roasted Tomato Vinaigrette

 This recipe takes the classic ratatouille and elevates it to a refined version.
-This easy-to-assemble recipe is perfect for a summer meal.
+It’s easy-to-assemble recipe and perfect for a summer meal.
 Ask your butcher to french your rack of lamb.

 - Preheat the oven to 300°F.